Paturages/fightthe.pw/_posts/2018-12-28-1-year-of-chorus.md

 Its most vocally outcried downfall is its lack of quality control.
 The legacy C3 database used to have the same level of vetting the spreadsheet has, and the legacy C3 database is still a very good source of guaranteed high quality charts.
 However, C3 evolved as an open platform to any charter who registered.
 It has its advantages, such as great community development and involvement, as well as preventing elitism, but it ultimately hurts the end user, the player, who has to go through multiple charts to determine which one is good or not, if they're seeking playable charts.

 The rating system doesn't confidently help the player as anyone can vote, including uneducated players who could very well recommend bad charts.
 It also opens the platform to alt-account manipulation and vote brigading.
+C3 has disabled the rating system for years now, despite the field being visible.

 ### The C3 conversions drive folder